 Be stingy with criticism.
 Here’s the flip side of the paltry praise - there’s always plenty of criticism to go around.
 We often tear down other people, needing to find small flaws in others to help us feel better about what we perceive as our own looming imperfections.
 Dressing room talk can be casual and cutting and the scars can last forever.
 Be honest with your friends, but be thoughtful about how you offer criticism.
 And you know this is coming - be kind to yourself.
 When you’ve had a bad class/audition/run-through, don’t dwell on it.
 You know what to fix, so let it go.

 Accept my uniqueness.
 This goes along with the stingy-with-criticism thing.
-I tell my dancers this all the time: there’s already a Misty Copeland and a Dusty Button.
+I tell my dancers this all the time: there’s already a Misty Copeland and a Skylar Brandt.
 Don’t try to be them.
 No one else has to offer what you have to offer, so take that and run with it.
-If you can’t turn like Dusty (and even Dusty can’t turn like Dusty sometimes!) then stop punishing yourself.
+If you can’t turn like Skylar (and even Skylar can’t turn like Skylar sometimes!) then stop punishing yourself.
 If you’re 5 foot 10, you’ll never dance Baby Swans.
 It’s ok.
-I promise you, the shorty dancing Baby Swans wishes she had your legs.
+I promise you, the short person dancing Baby Swans wishes she had your legs.
 Find what’s unique about yourself - your power, your big jumps, your deep connection to the music - and be proud of it.
 I guarantee you, someone who is hiring is looking for that.